 We are proud to have voluntarily contributed to local communities to date in Northern Ireland, which include donations made to and managed by, the Fermanagh Trust, and funding for local primary schools.
 These funds have been used to support a wide range of projects in local communities in Northern Ireland.

-We are keen to discuss a community benefit package, tailored to meet the needs of the surrounding community, and which has the capability to support the areas long term development ambitions.
+We are keen to discuss a community benefit package with the local community, tailored to meet the needs of the surrounding community, and which has the capability to support the areas long term development ambitions.

 Outlined below are key benefits of the Project.